 Each day, I receive numerous emails from want-to-be farmers enquiring about the essentials needed to get started with their own farms.

 But you don’t necessarily need a bank-breaking model for your farming needs.
-If this is the first time you are venturing into chicken coop shopping, then here’s a small guide that will help you get started with your purchase.
+If this is the first time you are venturing into hen house shopping, then here’s a little guide that will help you get started with your purchase.

 - 1 Best Chicken Coop 2017